CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 and logging is disabled for the `log-period` milliseconds.
 As long as limiting is needed, one source is logged each period and sources with more blocked queries have greater probability to be chosen.

+The approach is used by counting-based and time-based limiting separately, so you can expect one message per `log-period` from each of them.

 *Default:* ``0`` (disabled)